amartinsmg/PiCalculator/readme.md

 <sup>Builds and runs were performed using a laptop with Windows 10.0.22000, Intel Core i5-8250U and 8 GB of RAM in GNU bash 4.4.23.<sup>

-All source files can be compiled using this command:
+All compilable source files can be compiled using this command:

 ```
 make